HefeiQ/hefeiq.github.io/_interview/phone_interview_Sacred_Heart_University.md

 weaknesses: non-native speaker, have accent(/ˈækˌsɛnt/) in my english speaking.
 I like to provide slides and figures to let what I said easy to understand.

+**Other questions**
+What is the timeline for this searching?

+What is the teaching load for new faculty members?

+Is the any strategic(/strəˈtiːʤɪkəl/) plan for the department?
+For example, in 5 years or 10 years.

+Is there any special services required for faculty members?